 - a child has the ability to imitate simple signs

 - communication partners are there to support the use of sign

-It’s easier for a child to see and mimic motor movements associated with an early sign than spoken words.
-By example, the sign “more” is made by placing one’s hands together twice.
+It’s easier for a child to see and imitate motor movements associated with early sign than spoken words.
+By example the sign “more” is made by placing one’s hands together twice.
 It’s spoken counterpart supposes a child has 1. mastery over the /m/, /oa/,and /r/ sound and can 2. can quickly coordinate production of all three sounds.

-Does use of sign slow or hinder a child’s ability to ultimately speak?
+Does a child’s use of sign slow or hinder their ability to ultimately speak?

 The early use of sign takes the pressure off speech and buys time for it’s ultimate development.
-The good news is the majority of kids receiving therapy will eventually speak.
+The good news is the vast majority of kids receiving therapy will eventually speak.
 In the end sign only hastens the acquisition of the spoken word.
-In the unlikely event, a child does not develop speech, the experience with sign serves as a foundation for language and bridge to other augmentative means for communication.
-Self-expression and the development of early language whether speech, sign or combinations of both will in the end only facilitate a child’s ultimate acquisition of speech.
+In the very unlikely event a child does not develop speech, the experience with sign serves as a foundation for language and bridge to other augmentative means for communication.
+Self-expression and the development of early language whether speech, sign or combinations of both will in the end only help a child’s ultimate acquisition of speech.